ubports/docs.ubports.com/appdev/guides/dependencies.rst

 Building
 --------
 Often libraries are available pre-built.
-So you need to decide, whether you want your build setup to download the library source and compile it or download the pre-build version.
+So you need to decide, whether you want your build setup to download the library source and compile it or download the pre-built version.
 The following sections describe the options with its pros and cons.

 Compilation
 ^^^^^^^^^^^